L1ppa136/L1ppa136/README.md

-Studying as a Fullstack Developer since 2023 February.
-Before switching careers, I have gained more than 10 years of experience in automotive Quality Engineering along with 4 years as team / group leader.
+Currently working as a System Analyst for Innoveo, configuring applications using company's own low-code platform.

-During my journey to become a junior I have worked with and studied the following technologies:
+Familiar with the following technologies:
 - Javascript (NodeJS, ExpressJS, React)
-- Mongoose / MongoDB
+- NoSQL (Mongoose / MongoDB)
-- C#
+- C# (Identity, Entity Framework, LINQ, WebAPI, etc.)
-- SQL
+- SQL (MySQL, PostgreSQL)

 I am more than excited to learn, improve and develop in both hard and soft skills in the next upcoming years and beyond.